Shivapande25/Document---processor/README.md

 export OPENAI_API_KEY="your-openai-api-key"
 export WEAVIATE_ENDPOINT="http://localhost:8080"  # Update this if using Weaviate Cloud
 ```
-5.Usage:
+5. Usage:
  1)Place your document (PDF, CSV, or JSON) in the project directory.
  2)Open the weaviate_document_processor.py script and edit the file_path and question variables:
  ```
   file_path = "your_document.pdf"  # Replace with your actual document path
    question = "What is the main focus of this document?"
 ```
-6.Run the script:
+6. Run the script:
 ```
 python weaviate_document_processor.py
 ```
-7.Example:
+7. Example:
 If you're using a CSV file named financial_data.csv, and you want to know, "What are the key trends in this financial data?", update the file path and question variables.
 Running the script will:
 1)Load and split the document into chunks.
 2)Store the document embeddings in Weaviate.